filljonas/predicting_building_types_and_functions/README.md

 Land use data from the *Urban Atlas* is available in many large cities and urban areas in Europe.
 To import UA data to PostgreSQL, follow these steps:

 - Download the [Urban Atlas](https://land.copernicus.eu/en/products/urban-atlas/urban-atlas-2018) dataset for the desired area(s).
-You will obtain a *GeoPackage (GPKG)* file for each area.
+One will obtain a *GeoPackage (GPKG)* file for each area.
 - To import a GeoPackage file into PostgreSQL, download and install [QGIS](https://qgis.org/en/site/forusers/download.html).
-This will also install the *OSGeo4W Shell* on your system.
+This will also install the *OSGeo4W Shell* on the system.
 Open the shell and execute the following command:

     ```jsx
     ogr2ogr -progress -f "PostgreSQL" PG:"host=localhost  dbname=osm  user=postgres password=<your_superuser_password>" -nln public.urban_atlas <path_to_gpkg>